Twitter event networks and the Superstar model: Mathematical results for the Superstar model

 \end{Theorem}

-The almost sure linear growth of the degree of the superstar (Theorem \ref{thm:SSstronglaw}) is to be expected from our construction.
-The scaling of the second largest degree vertex underscores a notable divergence from the preferential attachment model where the maximal degree grows at the rate $O(n^{1/2})$ \cite{mori2007degree}.
+The almost sure linear growth of the degree of the superstar (Theorem~\ref{thm:SSstronglaw}) is endemic to our construction.
+For standard preferential attachment (with no superstar attachment mechanism), the maximal degree grows like $\Theta_P(n^{1/2})$ (cf. \cite {mori2007degree}). {{Thus, the superstar attachment affects the scaling of the maximal degree as well. }}

 Recall that $G_n$ is a tree.
-We shall think of this tree as rooted at the superstar $v_0$.
-Let $\HH(G_n)$ denote the graph distance of the vertex furthest from the root.
-Call this the height of $G_n$.
-Theorem \ref{thm:SSstronglaw} implies that a fraction $p$ of the network is directly connected to the superstar.
-One immediately wonders if this reflects a general property of the network, does the height $\HH(G_n) = O_p(1)$ as $n\to\infty$?
-The next theorem shows that in fact the height of the tree increases logarithmically in the size of the network. \begin{Theorem}[\bf Logarithmic height scaling] Let $W(\cdot)$ be the Lambert special function with $ W(1/e)\approx 0.2784$.
-Then with probability one we have
+View this tree as rooted at the superstar {{vertex}} $v_0$. {{Write}} $\HH(G_n)$ for the graph distance of the vertex furthest from the root. {{Thus,}} $\cH(G_n)$ is the height of {{the random tree}} $G_n$.
+Theorem~\ref{thm:SSstronglaw} implies that a fraction $p$ of the vertices in the network are directly connected to the superstar.
+One {{might}} wonder if this reflects a general property of the network, {{namely does}} $\HH(G_n) = O_p(1)$ as $n\to\infty$?
+The next theorem shows that in fact the height of the tree increases logarithmically in the size of the network.
+Let $\lamb (\cdot)$ be the Lambert special function (cf. \cite {corless1996lambertw}) and recall that $ \lamb(1/e)\approx0.2784$. \begin{Theorem}[(Logarithmic height scaling)] With probability one, we have

 \end{Theorem}